 NbTi is probably the most important technological superconductor.
 It is a ductile material with a high upper critical field and hence the material of choice for most MRI applications up to about 10 T. It is usually measured using the coil geometry.
 The insulation on most technological NbTi wires can be removed mechanically using emery paper or chemically using a mixture of phenol/methylene chloride to prevent mechanical damage during sample preparation.
 Both Ti-alloy and FRP are often used for the measurement barrel.
 In Durham we routinely use Ti-alloy barrels for measuring NbTi as shown in Figure 6.
 The FRP used is G-11CR (US notation) or EP GC 203 (European notation) which has a thermal contraction similar to NbTi.
-If the sample is held in place using varnish, a strong epoxy (such as Stycast), vacuum grease, or no bond at all, there is little effect on $I_c$ (Goodrich and Srivastava, 1995b).
-The critical current values for samples on a Ti-alloy sample holder are similar to values from samples mounted on G10 (Ogawa et al., 1996).
+If the sample is held in place using varnish, a strong epoxy (such as Stycast), vacuum grease, or no bond at all, there is little effect on $I{\rm C}$ (Goodrich and Srivastava, 1995a).
+The critical current values for samples on a Ti-alloy sample holder are similar to values from samples mounted on G10 (Ogawa, Kubo et al., 1996).

+One of the "standard measurements" laboratories in the USA (NBS/NIST) has produced a standard reference NbTi material (SRM 1457) that has been tested for long length homogeneity and measured extensively in interlaboratory comparisons.
 There is now routinely excellent agreement between laboratories measuring NbTi.
-Critical currents were measured at 2, 4, 6 and 8 T on FRP for temperatures from 3.90 K to 4.24 K using electric field criteria from 5 to 20 $\mu$ V m-1.
-The total uncertainty of the reported critical current values at any of the four magnetic fields was no greater than 2.6% (Goodrich et al., 1984).
-In subsequent series of measurements, the uncertainties for the critical currents (measured at an electric field criteria of 10 $\mu$ V m-1) were found to be 1.71% and 1.97%, and the difference between the interlaboratory averages and certified critical currents were 0.2% and 0.3% for 6 and 8 T respectively (Wada et al., 1995).
-In the IEC/TC90 experiments, the coefficient of variation for samples mounted on FRP (standard deviation divided by the average value) was lower than 2% for $I_c$ measurements from 1 to 7 T (Ogawa et al., 1996).
-It is also possible to use the NbTi strands used for ITER as an excellent cheap reference material, because there are large amounts of material available that have been extensively and accurately measured (Raine et al., 2019).
+Critical currents were measured at 2, 4, 6 and 8 T on FRP for temperatures from 3.90 K to 4.24 K using electric field criteria from 5 to 20 μ V m-1.
+The total uncertainty of the reported critical current values at any of the four magnetic fields was no greater than 2.6% (Goodrich, Vecchia et al., 1984).
+In subsequent series of measurements, the uncertainties for the critical currents (measured at an electric field criteria of 10 μ V m-1) were found to be 1.71% and 1.97%, and the difference between the interlaboratory averages and certified critical currents were 0.2% and 0.3% for 6 and 8 T respectively (Wada, Goodrich et al., 1995).
+In the IEC/TC90 experiments, the coefficient of variation for samples mounted on FRP (standard deviation divided by the average value) was lower than 2% for I_c measurements from 1 to 7 T (Ogawa, Kubo et al., 1996).

-There is only limited variable-strain $J_c$ data in the literature.
-It shows that NbTi is reasonably insensitive to strain (Goodrich et al., 1984; Chislett-McDonald et al., 2019).
-This insensitivity means that very accurate measurements will be required to characterise the strain dependence comprehensively, that include proper account of: the relatively small changes in $B{c2}$ that occur for the different criteria used to define $B{c2}$ ; geometrical changes in the sample on applying the strain; and the small anisotropy in $B{c2}$ associated with the drawing of the wire during fabrication.
-The strain insensitivity also means that the Ginzburg-Landau parameter is rarely needed in the parameterisation of $J_c$ as a function of field and temperature (c.f.
+There is only limited variable-strain J_c data in the literature.
+It shows that NbTi is reasonably insensitive to strain (Goodrich, Vecchia et al., 1984).
+This insensitivity means that very accurate measurements will be required to characterise the strain dependence comprehensively, that include proper account of: the relatively small changes in B{c2} that occur for the different criteria used to define B{c2} ; geometrical changes in the sample on applying the strain; and the small anisotropy in B{c2} associated with the drawing of the wire during fabrication.
+The strain insensitivity also means that the Ginzburg-Landau parameter is rarely included in the parameterisation of J_c as a function of field and temperature (c.f.
 Eq.
-(4)) and is usually taken to be of the simple form where p = 1 and q = 1 has long been used to characterise the high-field behavior (Friend and Hampshire, 1993) but p = 0.52 and q = 0.63 have recently been proposed so that low field data are also accurately included in the parameterization (Chislett-McDonald and Hampshire, 2019), A is a constant, $n \sim 2$ and the effective upper critical field is taken to be of the form where $t = T/T_c$ , T is the temperature, $T_c = 9.45$ K and for the current density orthogonal and parallel to the applied field, $B{c2}^(0)$ and v can be taken to be 15.8 T and 1.56 (orthogonal) and 14.9 T and 2.15 (parallel).
-However for applications at the very highest fields close to $B{c2}^$ , where the strain dependence of NbTi becomes important and for more physically meaningful values of n, one should probably use the parameterization discussed below for intermetallic compounds (Chislett-McDonald et al., 2019).
+(4)) and is usually taken to be of the form (Friend and Hampshire, 1993)

-$$F{\rm P} = A[B{\rm c2}^]^n b^p (1-b)^q, \tag{14}$$
+$$F{\rm P} = A[B{\rm c2}^]^2 b(1-b),\tag{14}$$